Skip to content

 A trained model is not a deployable model.

-The evaluation baseline is a naive forecast that assumes zero change in log returns: a martingale null.
+The evaluation baseline is a naive forecast that assumes zero next-bar log-return: a martingale null.
 This is a modeling choice, not a claim about market efficiency.
 Any model that cannot beat the null has no business in production.
 Forecast Value Added (FVA) measures the improvement.
 Positive FVA means the model adds value; zero or negative means it would be better to predict nothing.

 Statistical significance is enforced through a Nadeau-Bengio corrected t-test (Nadeau & Bengio, 2003), which corrects the variance underestimation that arises when training folds (or sliding windows) share data.
 The null hypothesis is that mean FVA is zero or worse.
 A model whose corrected p-value does not clear the threshold does not ship.